siefca/attribute-filters/README.md

 end
 ```

-(The more attributes there is the more messy it becomes and the filtering code is not reusable.)
+The more attributes there is the more messy it becomes.
+The filtering code is not reusable since it operates on specific attributes.

 ### After ###